 Basically, we can forget or slack off or just not tap and tune into an opportunity to enjoy something even when it contributes to our wellbeing – purposeful quiet time.

-When you choose and decorate your cozy space at home, make a note to notice what comes up at first.
+When you choose and decorate your cosy space at home, make a note to notice what comes up at first.
 It’s probably gonna feel awkward for a bit… until it’s not.
 You may even find yourself looking over your shoulder every now and then or getting in working position to look ‘productive’, in case someone opens the door or randomly comes to that side of the house.

 Have a little laugh about it, and enjoy your quiet time still.

-It makes a big difference to how you approach the rest of your day…even if it starts off as 10 minutes spent first thing in the morning in that cozy quiet room in your home.
+It makes a big difference to how you approach the rest of your day…even if it starts off as 10 minutes spent first thing in the morning in that cosy quiet room in your home.

 Related post: ‘Be The Boss Of your Phone – Not The Other Way Around.’